 - Postcards – small taste of my portfolio

 - Phone calls

-For the self-employed it is much easier to also take some of this time for personal time.
-Many business owners are so busy running their business that home chores and projects just don’t get done.
+For the self-employed, taking some of this time for personal time is much easier.
+Many business owners are so busy running their businesses that home chores and projects don’t get done.

-This past year so many of my friends have discovered they can work from anywhere.
-Many college students also realized that if their classes are all online then they could be anywhere.
-I know some friends of mine went to Colorado and snow skiing during their breaks.
+So many of my friends have discovered they can work from anywhere this past year.
+Many college students also realized that they could be anywhere if their classes were all online.
+I know some friends of mine went to Colorado and snowed skiing during their breaks.

 Another friend of mine is planning to work from Hawaii for a month.

 “The only man who makes no mistakes is the man who never does anything.”– Theodore Roosevelt

 For those who work the gig economy, having a phone and computer with you means you can work your downtime from anywhere.
 Visit your family and if a call comes that you need to respond to, then adjust.

 Volunteer in your community.
 Find something that you can do to give back.
 It helps others and lets others know your heart for the community.